Visit a street market

 Discover the dark parts of London’s history at the Horror Museum of London Dungeons

 Perhaps you’ve heard the stories of Jack the Ripper and Sweeney Todd, who were two of London’s worst criminals of the 1800s.
-If you want to learn more about the history of the darker part of London’s history, you can go on the London Dungeons, a small amusement park combined with stories from the past.
+If you want to learn more about the darker part of London’s history, you can go to the London Dungeons, a small amusement park combined with stories from the past.
 These include two underground rides, a maze of creepy old London Streets, a torture chamber and the chance to visit the houses affected by the plague.
 In several places you’ll also meet different half-shady characters in order to make the experience even more vivid, played by an actor.

 Go for a walk in St. James’s Park

 After running around the streets of one of Europe’s most densely populated cities, it might be nice to relax amongst some greenery.
 A very beautiful place that lends itself perfectly for a walk in the countryside is St. James’s Park.
 The park is located right by Buckingham Palace in Westminster and the area is full of magnificent buildings with impressive architecture that can be seen from the park.
 There is also some wildlife among all the green.
 As you roam around in St. James’s Park, you should therefore not be surprised if you encounter any impertinent and fearless squirrels or birds.

 Hop-on and hop-off bus

 Like most large cities in the world that attract a lot of tourists, London offers hop-on and hop-off buses.
 These buses take you to all sorts of attractions in London and in total there are three routes to choose from with lots of stops.
 The buses are spacious and comfortable for either the open air or roof, and offers a recorded commentary about the places you pass.
 For those who wish, there is also the opportunity to see all the sights from a boat on the river.
 This boat trip is usually included, along with walking tours of London and the price of the hop-on and hop-off bus ticket.